CarloDiCastelnuovo/SC-exam/README.md

 - df: is a DataFrame like the one described above.
 - nc: is the number of clusters we want, definible in its definition.

-It returns a list of labels made by 0 or 1 ordered like the DataFrame which represents membership in one of the two clusters for every single pixel.
+It returns a list of labels ordered like the DataFrame which represents membership in one of the clusters for every single pixel.

 ## 4. gmm_cluster(df, nc = 2)
 The function to collect the labels for GMM clustering.